 Juneteenth is the celebration that the evil institution of slavery was ended in our nation.
 But that certainly wasn’t the end of our nation’s original sin.

-Post Civil War America was filled with segregation, Jim Crow laws, sharecropping, lynching, and redlining practices.
-Sadly, much of this discrimination was done by people claiming to be Christians.
+Post-Civil War America was filled with segregation, Jim Crow laws, sharecropping, lynching, and redlining practices.
+Sadly, much of this discrimination and injustice was done by people claiming to be Christians.
 The Bible’s teaching on slavery was even used to defend these systems of racism and oppression.
 Today, many Christians are somewhat embarrassed by the Bible’s teaching on slavery.
 Opponents of Christianity often point to the Bible’s teaching on slavery as a reason to reject the faith.

 So what are we to make of slavery in the Bible?

 American Slavery Was Clearly Evil And Against God’s Will

 The American Slave trade involved targeting a race of people, kidnapping them from their homeland, and forcing them into generations of unending slavery.
 The Bible clearly says this is evil.
 Exodus 21:16, “Whoever steals a man and sells him, and anyone found in possession of him, shall be put to death.”
 In 1 Timothy 1:10, Paul has a list of ungodly practices and puts enslavers right in the middle.
 The King James Version translates the word as “man-stealers.”
 The fact that America forefathers kidnapped West Africans, loaded them on ships like animals, and forced them into life-long slavery is an unspeakable evil.
 And God hated it.
 American slavery was clearly evil and against God’s will.

 Slavery In The Bible Was Often Different Than American Slavery.